VectorInstitute/anomaly-detection-project/video_anomaly_detection/UCSD_pedestrian/README.md

 ## Introduction

 This repository contains codes to run the frame-level video anomaly detection method on the UCSD pedestrain dataset.
-UCSD pedestrain was collected in a spacious walkway where pedestrians moved parallel to the camera plane using a stationary camera.
+UCSD pedestrian was collected in a spacious walkway where pedestrians moved parallel to the camera plane using a stationary camera.

 ## Structure